Thtcare/biga_workshop/Quality Control.md

 &emsp;&emsp;This will generate a .html report and a .zip archive in the current directory, containing the quality control results for the file HG001_fastqc.gz

   - Run FastQC on multiple sequence files with a specific output directory and number of threads
-    - -o output_fastqc: specifies the output directory for the results.
-Make sure the output_fastqc directory exists before running the command.
-    - -t 4: uses 4 threads to speed up the analysis

 ```{bash}
 fastqc HG001.fastq.gz HG002.fastq.gz -o output_qc -t 4
 ```
+&emsp;&emsp;-o output_fastqc: specifies the output directory for the results.
+Make sure the output_fastqc directory exists before running the command.
+&emsp;&emsp;-t 4: uses 4 threads to speed up the analysis

 ### Output Reports
 FastQC generates comprehensive reports, including:
 - HTML Report: An interactive HTML file summarizing all quality checks.